litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part1.md

 Different containers use differents containerisation type, LXC for example is able to perform [OS-level virtualization][os-level-virtualization-wikipedia], whereas Docker will achieve an application-level virtualization.

+## Container = Isolated software
+What we mean by "software isolation", is the set of methods to allow a software to be executed inside the system, without allowing it to alter that system.
+So we want to create rules to forbid this software to access to files it's not permitted to, to use system features it's not allowed to, to modify the configuration of the system, to block or alter the performances, etc ...

+This can be done by a lot of different ways, but more generally it's about implementing security measures around a software, strong enough to make this software totally blind about the underlying system.

+So a container is just an application isolated from the system by a set of security measures.

 # Common containers